 These are all slow feeding coldwater fish and pose no threat to your Oranda as they start to slow later in life.

 We are often asked the question: Can goldfish live alone?
 Read our article on this topic and find out.

 Like all pets, it’s important to feed your fish or animal with a controlled and balanced diet.
 Oranda Goldfish are no different.

 Oranda Goldfish are omnivorous and will eat just about any type of dried food and live foods.
 Limit protein, however, to 30% of the diet.

 It’s nice to give them the odd treat and change in diet like live Blood Worms which are available from most good pet stores and Aquarium stores.
-If you can’t make it to your local store them you can by frozen and Dried Bloodworms that still give your fish that extra bit of nutrition.
-Once a week for a treat is fine and then just stick to your normal fish flakes or pellets twice a day.
+If you can’t make it to your local store them you can Freeze-dried Bloodworms online and we recommend Omega One’s product.
+We buy ours from Chewy.com because it’s inexpensive and they have fast delivery.
+Omega Bloodworms is a nice once a week treat then just stick to your normal fish flakes or pellets twice a day.

 NEVER overfeed your fish.
 This is the number one mistake most aquarists make.
 Read why in our block entitled: What to do if you overfeed your fish?

 Orandas are very susceptible to poor water conditions and overfeeding is the main reason why fish tanks have poor water conditions.

 Can you breed Oranda Goldfish in a home aquarium?